 Every family has their secrets, and my mom’s Creamed Zucchini is a Denny family secret, with an ingredient you probably wouldn’t ever guess!
-It’s unusual and maybe not that healthy, but everyone in my extended family loves this recipe!
+It’s unusual, but everyone in my extended family loves this recipe!

 And although powdered coffee creamer could hardly be considered a health food, when you make this you’re eating mostly zucchini and the small amount of creamer that sticks to the squash.
 (And if you check the nutritional information, you may be surprised to see how little fat and carbs the coffee creamer actually contains.)
-Most of the liquid containing the dissolved creamer stays in the pan or on your plate.
-This is best when made with small zucchini that aren’t more than 10-12 inches long, and you must have fresh from the garden or farmer’s market zucchini for this to really taste great, so if you only have mid-winter zucchini from the store, pick another recipe.
+This recipe is best when made with small zucchini that aren’t more than 10-12 inches long, and you must have fresh from the garden or farmer’s market zucchini for this to really taste great, but if you’ve got a surplus of zucchini give my mom’s creamed zucchini a try!

 How to Make Mom’s Creamed Zucchini: